uNetworking/uWebSockets/README.md

 });
 ```
 ### C++
 For maximum performance and memory scaling the native interface is recommended.
 Look in the examples folder for threading and load balancing examples.
+There is no documentation written yet but a bright person like you will have no problem just reading the header file.
 ```c++
 int main()
 {